Cardinal Marx: C9 Pledge of Support for Pope Francis “Well Received”

 C9 Meeting Ends

-The Council of Cardinals eighteenth meeting which ran from Monday to Wednesday this week was dedicated to considerations of further reform of various curial dicasteries, the Vatican said today.
+The Council of Cardinals' eighteenth meeting which ran from Monday to Wednesday this week was dedicated to considerations of further reform of various curial dicasteries, the Vatican said today.

 As well as their loyalty pledge, the cardinals also examined the Vatican’s judicial system, the selection of candidates to the episcopate, and the progress of financial reform.